TORONTO RAVEL STUDY meets in-person at The Tranzac Club

 292 Brunswick Avenue, Toronto

-This Month’s Special Guest
+This Month’s Special Guest; Paul Novotny

 In person; $20 admission (all proceeds to the Tranzac for the room)